Dear Campus ‘Ohana:

 Dante does the best he can for Virgil and, implicitly, for all righteous non-Christians.
 He permits him to come up to the very outskirts of Heaven.
 But no further!
 For Dante is bound by the doctrine of his church, which stipulates that baptism is required to enter the kingdom of God.

 So Dante weeps for Virgil, just as many Christians have wept for the souls of loved ones whom their church said could never be saved in Heaven.
+And he wonders about the justice of a theology that condemns to hell a man born on the banks of the Indus River who lives as good a life as he can but who dies unbaptized, never having heard of Christ (see Paradiso 19).

 It is a doctrine to dry Dante’s tears—and ours!—as the work of gathering goes forward in the temple for those on both sides of the veil.